acdcjunior/acdcjunior.github.io/_posts/2016-10-22-test-private-method-weaken-visibility.md

 **OK, good to know.
 This is probably not a test problem, this is usually a design problem of you production code.
 The test is just making that problem explicit.
 Why is is so difficult?**

-> Because the class is too big, I have to jump through many hoops to get to the place I want to test.
+> Because the class is too big, I have to jump through too many hoops to get to the place I want to test.

 **You already know what to do: if the class is too big, break it.
 This way, the code that is private now will probably become part of the API of (aka a `public` method at) the new class, and then you can test it more easily.**